Dickens, Charles, The Pickwick Papers, London, Penguin Books, 2003

 The story is episodic for a while, which owes much to the manner of its publication, wandering from one misadventure to the next without much consequence, interspersed with side stories which fade from the novel as Dickens eventually establishes his plot.
 But the fact is, this sort of farce has a short potential; without it meandering into irrelevance.
 It is hard to maintain without the strain of it showing in the writing.
 By chapter five, however, there is a sense that Dickens is beginning to move toward a purpose, when the Pickwickians, along with their as-yet-unnamed companion, Jingle, are invited to Mr Wardle’s Dingle Dell farm, where the possibilities of sexual misadventure begin to be explored in the narrative.
 Nevertheless, the interspersed stories and digressions continue, humorously it must be said, for some time.

 I think there are other factors that affect the style of the book in its opening, apart from its mode of publication.
 First, Dickens was largely unknown author.
 Apart from his publications under the name of Boz, he had largely written for newspapers as a court reporter.
 As a result, his opportunity to write the book came indirectly, as an assignment working with the famous illustrator Robert Seymour.
-The original intention had been that Seymour would produce a series of satirical illustrations for his publishers on the subject of middle-aged sportsmen: “the members of which were to go out shooting, fishing, and so forth, and getting themselves into difficulties through their want of dexterity, would be the best means of introducing these” [Preface to the 1847 edition]. .
+The original intention had been that Seymour would produce a series of satirical illustrations for his publishers on the subject of middle-aged sportsmen: “the members of which were to go out shooting, fishing, and so forth, and getting themselves into difficulties through their want of dexterity, would be the best means of introducing these” [Preface to the 1847 edition].
+The original title page suggests the primacy of these themes.
 Dickens’ role was to provide humorous copy to accompany the illustrations.
 Dickens admitted that he had little experience of these matters and suggested, instead, “that it would be infinitely better for the plates to arise naturally from the text.”
 In other words, Dickens was reversing the primacy of the illustrations over text.
 It is easy to cite examples that conform to the original intentions of the work – of masculine pursuits – from the book’s early chapters: having been invited to watch a mock battle in the countryside, for instance, Pickwick inadvertently comes between the two ‘armies’ when he chases his hat, blown from his head, onto the field; Winkle proves himself to be an inept horseman; the Dingley Dell cricket team is soundly trounced by the All-Muggleton cricket team; Pickwick gets drunk while hunting, is found asleep and is placed in a pound by the angry landowner, and pelted with vegetables by a crowd; and the Pickwickians’ efforts to rescue Rachel Wardle, Mr Wardle’s spinster sister, from the unscrupulous intention of Jingle to elope with her, meets only with disaster.
 But the fact remains, that Dickens’ writing project had consumed the original creative intention of the work, that Seymour’s illustrations were the centre piece.
 Seymour blew his brains out two days after first meeting Dickens, when Dickens’ complained about the quality of one of Seymour’s illustrations.
 In his 1867 preface, Dickens defended himself against claims by Seymour’s widow that her husband had been a creative force behind the book, itself.
 Dickens asserted, “That, MR SEYMOUR never originated or suggested an incident, a phrase, or a word, to be found in this book”, and it would seem in character for a man later known for his portrayal of lawyer, that he offered the witness of two people to his meeting with Seymour and other written testimony as to his own authorship.
 R. W Buss was commissioned to continue Seymour’s work, although his contribution was temporary, only contributing two illustrations for chapter three before he was replaced by Hablot K. Browne, who called himself Phiz, and who subsequently worked with Dickens on many of his books.
 That interim chapter 3, between Seymour’s death and Phiz beginning work (a chapter itself split into two sections in the original version), and Dickens’ comment in his preface that by the time of Seymour’s death “only twenty-four pages of this book were published, and when assuredly not forty eight were written”, suggests that it is not until chapter 4 that Dickens is writing again after the tragedy of Seymour’s death.
 And it’s an interesting opening to that chapter which touches upon the subject of authorship:

 Many authors entertain, not only a foolish, but a really dishonest objection, to acknowledge the sources from whence they derive much valuable information.
 We have no such feeling.
 We are merely endeavouring to discharge in an upright manner, the responsible duties of our editorial functions; and whatever ambition me might have felt under other circumstances, to lay claim to the authorship of these adventures, a regard for truth forbids us to do more, than claim the merit of their judicious arrangement, and impartial narration.